Birla Science Museum: Planetarium

 The Birla Planetarium is a wing of the Science Centre.
 The planetarium was inaugurated by N. T. Rama Rao, on 8 September 1985 and is one of three Birla Planetariums in India.
-The others are the M.P.
-Birla Planetarium in Kolkata and B.M.
-Birla Planetarium in Chennai.
+The others are the M. P. Birla Planetarium in Kolkata and B. M. Birla Planetarium in Chennai.

 Space Museum

 The museum brings to light various contributions of ISRO to public awareness through images, illustrations and words.
 More than forty three people contributed to the narration and which were taken out after some several thousand pages of information and data collected over the span of almost two years by the curator Pranav Sharma.
 Satyajit Tuljapurkar was the architect of the place and digital artwork was done by Arjun Kota.
 Ankur Chhabra and Smyan Thota worked as curation assistants and outreach team leads.

-There are more than twenty exhibits including the models of PSLV, GSLV, GSLV-MkIII (which recently successfully carried Chandryaan 2 in the outer space).
+There are more than twenty exhibits including the models of PSLV, GSLV, GSLV-MkIII (which recently successfully carried Chandrayaan-2 in the outer space).
 The legacy series of satellites such as Aryabhata, Bhaskara, Rohini, APPLE and SROSS are also exhibited.
-A model of International Space Station has been set up amidst Communication Satellites.
+A model of International Space Station has been set up amidst communication satellites.